Time Never Existed- part 1

 "Holy mother of earth", he blurted after looking at the village, while walking down the hill, on which he woke up.
 There were hardly 30 houses in the vast area.
 He came across a wooden hoarding, in the shape of an arrow, 'Peaceville' carved on it, indicating towards the village.
 "I lived in India all my life and I've never heard of this village" Ash murmured, slowly walking closer to the village simultaneously.

 To be continued ........

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, avinashWrite a Review